Neutral Conductor Sizing Calculator

 Is it OK to touch a neutral wire?
 Under normal conditions, touching a properly functioning neutral wire should not pose a significant danger, as it should be close to zero voltage.
 However, it’s always best to exercise caution and follow safety procedures when working with electrical wiring.

-See also MTG Power Level Calculator
+See also Polysulfide Sealant Calculator

 Will a neutral wire read voltage?
 A neutral wire should ideally read close to zero voltage when measured with respect to ground or the earth.
 However, small voltage readings can occur due to load imbalances or other factors.